 - Using ESXi virtualization for disaster recovery requires additional resources from vSphere.
 To prepare for emergencies, have enough resources to virtualize all of the protected systems.
-Keep in mind this requires space on the datastore configured for virtualization equal to roughly the amount of total memory given to VMs created via ESXi virtualization, due to the space needed for the vSwap files as well as other VM configuration files.
+You will need space on the datastore configured for virtualization roughly equal to the amount of total memory given to VMs created via ESXi virtualization, due to the space required for the vSwap files as well as other VM configuration files.

 Recommended CPU & RAM Allocations for Datto Virtual Appliances:

 |SV500||4 X 1||16 GB|

 |SV1000||4 x 1||16 GB|

 |SV2000||4 x 1||16 GB|

 |SV3000||4 x 1||16 GB|

 |SV18000||8 x 1||32 GB|